-Dr. Terra Manca is a sociologist who researches health risks and inequities related to vaccine regulation, social governance, and social inequities.
+Dr. Terra Manca is a sociologist and Canada Research Chair (Tier 2) in regulation, social governance, and inequities in health.
 Her research about vaccination in pregnancy focuses on evidentiary gaps from pharmaceutical regulation and social governance around health risk decision-making.
 As part of large interdisciplinary research teams, she researches intersecting inequities in personal responsibility, access, and acceptance of recommended vaccines.
 She also leads research into how additional caregiving and parenting responsibilities from pandemic health policies were unevenly distributed across intersecting social locations.

-She is teaching Masters course in Health Disciplines and previously taught Sociology courses about research design, qualitative research methods, introductory sociology, the family.
+She teaches Masters courses in Health Disciplines and previously taught Sociology courses about research design, qualitative research methods, introductory sociology, and the family.

 Dr. Manca is an assistant professor at Athabasca University in the Faculty of Health Disciplines and an Adjunct (Faculty of Graduate Studies) in the Department of Sociology and Social Anthropology at Dalhousie University.
 She earned her PhD in sociology from the University of Alberta.